the-fanan/sum-files-challenge/README.md

 Your submission if accepted, will be added to the rankings section below:

 ## To run solution
- From the root directory of this project
+From the root directory of this project run `python3 python-solution/main.py`
- 1. `cd python-solution`
- 2. `python3 main.py`